 - Wargo’s Pumpkin Patch, Luthersville, GA

-- Cooper Creek Farm Corn Maze & Pumpkin Patch, Calhoun, GA
+- Copper Creek Farm Corn Maze & Pumpkin Patch, Calhoun, GA

 - Steed’s Dairy, Grovetown, GA

 - Stone Mountain Pumpkin Festival, Stone Mountain, GA

 - Pumpkin Fest at North Georgia Zoo & Farm, Cleveland, GA

 - Fall Festival Weekend at Elijah Clark State Park, Lincolton, GA